 The Devil card, upright, as a card showing intentions, point to human greed and perhaps sexual attraction based on lust.
 What someone wants is not going to be right for you or them.
 They feel a strong, almost obsessive attraction to you.

 The Devil card is often a symbol of a human pursuit that is bound to fail.
 For example, someone might want to involve you in a deal that might not go well for you, or they might want a physical relationship with you that might result in an unhealthy and vicious cycle of co-dependency.

 Whatever they want, it is not going to turn out well.
 Take the Devil showing up as a warning and strengthen yourself against the temptation that you might soon find yourself faced with.

 The Devil Tarot Card Reversed as Intentions/What Someone Wants

-In the reversed position, the Devil card as a symbol of intentions is talking of change towards the better.
+In the reversed position, the Devil card as a symbol of intentions is talking of change for the better.

 The Devil card in reverse, as proof of someone’s intentions, is that there is a change taking place that will reverse the obsession and darkness that existed previously.
-As an intentions card, the Devil symbolizes a strength to overcome all adverse situations and turn your life around.
+As an intention card, the Devil symbolizes the strength to overcome all adverse situations and turn your life around.